Comparing the 2020 Honda Fit vs 2020 Honda Civic

 Find the Honda Civic or Honda Fit at Gwinnett Place Honda

 At Gwinnett Place Honda, we offer the full line of Honda models such as the 2020 Honda Civic and the 2020 Honda Fit.
 We love both of these models equally and really feel that it’s up to you to decide which one matches your lifestyle and needs.
-If you would like to learn more about these two models, or take on for a test drive, visit us at 3325 Satellite Boulevard in Duluth, GA, today!
+If you would like to learn more about these two models, or take on for a test drive, contact us or visit us at 3325 Satellite Boulevard in Duluth, GA, today!